Anaerobic Digestion Basics

 - Grease trap fat – Fats Oils, and Greases (FOG)

 - Specially grown organic materials – biofuel food crops (e.g. maize, silage, clover).
 See also our bigger list here.

 Products of Anaerobic Digestion

 - A gas: Largely methane – a fuel.

-- Solid fibrous material (“digestate”); which is spread without further treatment, or after post composting (maturation), to provide organic matter for improvement of soil quality and fertility (improves soil structure and reduces summer irrigation demand).
+- Solid fibrous material (“digestate”); that is spread without further treatment, or after post composting (maturation), to provide organic matter for improvement of soil quality and fertility (improves soil structure and reduces summer irrigation demand).

 - The liquid fraction; contains two-thirds of the nutrients and can be spread as a fertiliser and sprayed on crops.
 Where co-composting on farms the liquid and solid fraction may not be separated and the digestate is spread as a slurry.